DasfalmirA/twitch-pixel-place-with-tchat-only/README.md

 The changes for you :
-ESSENTIAL !

-- You MUST put your login token and your channel name in myAuthTwitch.py
+- [ESSENTIAL] You MUST put your login token and your channel name in myAuthTwitch.py

 - You can modify the values in main.py l.l7 and l.18 for the length and height
 - change the radius of the censor circle main.py l.20